Skip to content

 lineCount Number The number of Markdown lines that this task takes up.

-tags List Any tags inside of the text task.
+tags List Any tags inside the task text.

 outlinks List Any links defined in this task.

-children List ny subtasks or sublists of this task.
+children List Any subtasks or sublists of this task.

 task Boolean If true, this is a task; otherwise, it is a regular list element.